1. Not So Secret Meeting

-A sharp look from the other hobbit silenced Pippin, but did nothing to
+A sharp look from the other hobbit silenced Pippin, but did nothing to curb his curiosity.

 They had been in Rivendell for two weeks now, and, while its peace and beauty had been a welcome change from the troubles they had experienced getting there, Pippin was growing restless.
 Frankly, he was bored.
 The pipe weed had run out and, even though elf ale was tasty, it did not inspire one to sing or dance on the table.

 "Not if you're jabbering every minute," Merry hissed.

 The first three days at Rivendell had been filled with anxiety over Frodo; whether he would live or be consumed by his Nazgul wound held everyone's attention.
 He had made a full recovery and now spent most of his time with Bilbo.
 Of course, wherever Frodo went, there was Sam.
 Even Merry would disappear for hours, pouring over the hundreds of maps a Rivendell's disposal.
 What this meant for Pippin was he was left to his own devices.
 He soon found out that, while elves were quite successful in a wide variety of areas, conversation was not one of them.
 They would usually stare down at him, say something pleasant, (Pippin did not speak elvish, so they could have been questioning his intelligence, but he preferred to think positive), then drift away.
 Even when he had been at his most charming, the best he could get was what sounded like, "Welcome to Rivendell, Master Took", and then nothing.
 He soon stopped trying for fear he would begin to talk to himself just for the conversation.

 "Well, I can't hear anything from here."
 Without further ado, Pippin escaped from their hiding place behind the far wall and went in search of a new and better one.